-Material Risk Definition How risk is managed Business Risk The adverse impact on earnings or capital arising from changes in business parameters such as volumes, margins and costs.
-Through our strategic and business risk management policy.
-Model Risk The risk arising from: the use of a model which cannot accurately evaluate market prices, or which is not a mainstream model in the market (pricing models); or inaccurately estimating the probability or magnitude of future losses (risk measurement models).
+Material risk Definition How risk is managed Conduct risk The risk of improper employee behaviour or action that results in unfair stakeholder outcomes, negative impact on market integrity and other issues that damage the reputation of the Group.
+Through a multi-faceted approach leveraging the frameworks, policies and procedures in operational risk management, internal fraud management, whistle-blowing, employee discipline, individual accountability, code of conduct, remuneration, fair dealing and anti-money laundering.
+Strategic and business risks Strategic risk refers to the current or prospective negative impact on earnings, capital or reputation arising from adverse strategic decisions, improper implementation of decisions or a lack of responsiveness to industry, economic or technological changes.
+Business risk refers to adverse impact on earnings or capital arising from changes in business parameters such as volume, margin and cost.
+Through our Group Strategic and Business Risk Management Policy.
+Model risk The risk arising from: the use of an inappropriate model which cannot accurately evaluate market prices or which is not a mainstream model in the market (such as pricing models); or inaccurately estimating the probability or magnitude of future losses (such as risk measurement models) and the use of those estimates.
 Through the model risk governance framework and managed under the respective material risk types for which there is a quantitative model.
-Environmental, Social and Governance Risk The risk of credit loss or non-financial risks, such as reputational damage, arising from environmental, social and governance (ESG) issues, including climate change.
+Environmental, social and governance (ESG) risk The risk of credit loss or non-financial risks, such as reputational damage, arising from ESG issues, including climate change.
 While a key component of ESG risk arises indirectly from the financial services we provide to our customers, it can also result directly from our own operations.
 The different aspects of ESG risk are managed through the relevant frameworks, policies and guidelines in place, including our Responsible Financing Policy.

-Credit Risk
+Credit risk

-Credit risk is the risk of loss arising from any failure by a borrower or counterparty to meet its financial obligations when such obligations are due.
+Credit risk is the risk of loss arising from any failure by a borrower or counterparty to meet its financial obligations when they are due.
 It is the single largest risk that we face in our core business as a commercial bank, arising primarily from loans and other lending-related commitments to retail, corporate and institutional borrowers.
 Treasury and capital market operations and investments also expose the Group to counterparty and issuer credit risks.

-We adopt an holistic approach towards assessing credit risk and ensure that managing credit risk is part of an integrated approach to enterprise risk management.
+We adopt an holistic approach towards assessing credit risk and ensures that managing credit risk is part of an integrated approach to enterprise risk management.
 Integral to the management of credit risk is a framework that clearly defines policies and processes relating to the identification, measurement and management of credit risk.
-We review and stress-test the Group's portfolio regularly and continually monitor the operating environment to identify emerging risks and to formulate mitigating actions.
+We continually monitor the operating environment to identify emerging risks and to formulate appropriate mitigating actions.